Animecointeam/Animecoin/CONTRIBUTING.md

 Features still using OpenSSL
 ---------------------
 - RNG.
 Requires more code uplifting to migrate.
-- Unit test EC-checking control group.
-Should be migrated to own implementation.
-- ???

 Features that should not be backported
 ---------------------